Decolonizing Environmentalism

 The team consciously invited varying ideals and perspectives into management practices by interviewing elders and community leaders on their perspectives regarding the forest’s health.
 Stakeholders included nongovernmental organization leaders, and traditional and religious authorities that led and guided the surrounding communities.
 Divinity priests were invited as well, representing deities revered by the locals, including Ogu (the god of iron), Tchankponon (the god of smallpox), Otchoumare (the god of the rainbow), and Nonon (the god of bees).
 First Settlers and local hunters were also given authority in this work, serving to extend the network of participation deeply into every facet of the residents surrounding and within the Tobé-Kpobidon forest.

 This decentralization of power and integration of diverse belief structures was supported by the foundation, which provided the financial resources and the means for reinforcement of the constituents’ chosen management policies.
 This included warning signs indicating forest boundaries and guards to manage entry into the area.
-The foundation also rewarded locals’ involvement with a yearly stipend of 500,000 FCA ($1,000) to further encourage their continued dedication to conservation activities.
+The foundation also rewarded locals’ involvement with a yearly stipend of 500,000 FCA ($1,000 USD) to further encourage their continued dedication to conservation activities.

 This new governance structure yielded phenomenal results.
 As community access to the forest expanded for medicinal gathering, hunting, beekeeping, and more, the forest’s contribution to the local economy increased to make up more than 25% of the First Settlers’ income.
 Also, the native flora experienced a “progressive evolution” alongside a healthy, low rate of human agricultural interference.
 (Cashew plantations, for example, expanded at only 0.4% annually).
 This community-focused approach continued to have positive effects on the forest in the years after the study.